CMSgov/bluebutton-site-static/developers.md

 - You are a US based company
 - You have a working app or website that can be demoed to the CMS Blue Button API team
-- Your app links to a Privacy statement or Terms of Use that explains to Beneficiary's in plain language how you will use their data and how they can cancel their account
+- Your app links to a Privacy statement or Terms of Use that explains to a beneficiary in plain language how you will use their data and how they can cancel their account
 - Your app must serve a Medicare population (obviously)

 **What happens after I am approved?**